defjaf/pip_upgrade_outdated/README.md

                             [--serial | --parallel] [--dry_run] [--verbose]
                             [--version] [--exclude PKG]

 Upgrade outdated python packages with pip.
+Any unknown arguments will be passed to pip.

 optional arguments:
   -h, --help            show this help message and exit